Berlin: Sports

-In 2013 around 600,000 Berliners were registered in one of the more than 2,300 sport and fitness clubs.
+Friedrich Ludwig Jahn, who is often hailed as the "father of modern gymnastics", invented the horizontal bar, parallel bars, rings, and the vault around 1811 in Berlin.
+Jahn's Turners movement, first realized at Volkspark Hasenheide, was the origin of modern sports clubs.
+In 2013, around 600,000 Berliners were registered in one of the more than 2,300 sport and fitness clubs.
 The city of Berlin operates more than 60 public indoor and outdoor swimming pools.
-Berlin is the largest Olympic training center in Germany.
-About 500 top athletes (15% of all German top athletes) are based there.
+Berlin is the largest Olympic training center in Germany, with around 500 top athletes (15% of all German top athletes) being based there.
 Forty-seven elite athletes participated in the 2012 Summer Olympics.
-Berliners would achieve seven gold, twelve silver and three bronze medals.
+Berliners would achieve seven gold, twelve silver, and three bronze medals.

-Several professional clubs representing the most important spectator team sports in Germany have their base in Berlin.
-The oldest and most popular first division team based in Berlin is the football club Hertha BSC.
+Several professional clubs representing the most important spectator team sports in Germany are based in Berlin.
+The oldest and most popular first-division team based in Berlin is the football club Hertha BSC.
 The team represented Berlin as a founding member of the Bundesliga in 1963.
 Other professional team sport clubs include: